Documentation

 GitHub App

-The Modulo GitHub App — github.com/apps/solve-bug — integrates directly into your GitHub issue workflow.
-Install it once; Modulo automatically analyzes every new issue and responds to comment commands with analysis summaries, code fixes, and pull requests.
+The FixBugs GitHub App — github.com/apps/solve-bug — integrates directly into your GitHub issue workflow.
+Install it once; FixBugs automatically analyzes every new issue and responds to comment commands with analysis summaries, code fixes, and pull requests.

 Installation

-1. Visit github.com/apps/solve-bug or search Modulo AI in the GitHub Marketplace.
+1. Visit github.com/apps/solve-bug or search FixBugs in the GitHub Marketplace.

 2. Click Install and select repositories:

-• All repositories — Modulo monitors all current and future repos
+• All repositories — FixBugs monitors all current and future repos

 • Select repositories — Choose specific repos